portablectl(1) — Linux manual page

 symlinking of files installed into the host system.
 Takes one

-of "copy" (to prefer copying of files), "symlink" (to prefer
+of "copy" (files will be copied), "symlink" (to prefer

-creation of symbolic links) or "auto" for an intermediary
+creation of symbolic links), "auto" for an intermediary mode

-mode where security profile drop-ins are symlinked while unit
+security profile drop-ins are symlinked while unit files and

 preference only, in cases where symbolic links cannot be